MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 ### Recommended Azure built-in roles

-There are several Azure built-in roles that can provide the permissions needed to use Storage Explorer.
+Several Azure built-in roles can provide the permissions needed to use Storage Explorer.
 Some of those roles are:

 - [Owner](/azure/role-based-access-control/built-in-roles#owner): Manage everything, including access to resources.
 - [Contributor](/azure/role-based-access-control/built-in-roles#contributor): Manage everything, excluding access to resources.